About the Victorian Certificate of Education (VCE)

-There are over 90 VCE studies and over 20 VCE VET (Vocational Education and Training) programs for you to choose from across the humanities, sciences, mathematics, technology, arts and languages, as well as vocational studies.
+There are more than 90 VCE studies and over 20 VCE Vocational Education and Training (VET) programs for you to choose from across the humanities, sciences, mathematics, technology, the arts and languages, as well as vocational studies.

 Each school decides which VCE studies and VET programs it will offer.
 If your school doesn't offer your chosen studies, they might be available from another provider.

 You may want to consider Distance Education Centre Victoria or the Victorian School of Languages, or you can speak to your VCE coordinator about other options.

 How should I choose which VCE studies to do?